 3.11.1.
 Individuals have the right to not identify themselves in relation to a particular matter, unless it is impractical to do so, or where it is required by law or court/tribunal order (Australian Privacy Principle 2).

 3.12.2.
-The General Manager will deal with privacy complaints promptly and in a consistent manner, following the Early Links Complaints and Feedback procedures.
+The CEO will deal with privacy complaints promptly and in a consistent manner, following the Early Links Complaints and Feedback procedures.
 Where the aggrieved person is dissatisfied after going through the complaints process, they should refer to the Office of the Australian Information Commission website oaic.gov.au and submit a Privacy Complaint Form.
 Alternatively, they should phone the hotline on 1300 363 992.

 3.13.
 Advocacy/legal advice/independent support